 A general program of biology at the introductory, basic level or a program in biology or the biological sciences that is undifferentiated as to title or content.
 Includes instruction in general biology and programs covering a variety of biological specializations.

-If you’re thinking about majoring in Biology/Biological Sciences, General, then you should look at these top colleges, including the University of North Carolina at Chapel Hill, the University of Rochester and Emory University.
-The University of North Carolina at Chapel Hill is our best ranked institution for a degree in Biology/Biological Sciences, General with 500 students graduating with this major annually at the Bachelors degree level.
+If you’re thinking about majoring in Biology/Biological Sciences, General, then you should look at these top colleges, including the University of North Carolina at Chapel Hill, Duke University and Cornell University.
+The University of North Carolina at Chapel Hill is our best ranked institution for a degree in Biology/Biological Sciences, General with 561 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.

-For Biology/Biological Sciences, General majors, some of the most in demand jobs include Secondary School Teachers, Except Special and Career/Technical Education, Biological Technicians and Biological Scientists, All Other.
+For Biology/Biological Sciences, General majors, some of the most in demand jobs include Secondary School Teachers, Except Special and Career/Technical Education, Biological Scientists, All Other and Natural Sciences Managers.
 Additionally, Biology/Biological Sciences, General graduates may land a high salary job, such as Natural Sciences Managers or Biological Scientists, All Other.